portofoliox/adpanel/README.md

 ---

 # ✅ Done!
-**You're all set to manage your Discord bots like a pro — right from your phone!**
+**You're all set to manage yourNODE.JS Applications like a pro — right from your phone!**

 ---